 British, Irish, Scottish and Welsh beer is not as heavily carbonated as American Beer and most of the head comes from air introduced when the beer is 'pulled' from the cask to the tap.
 This works fine, but the problem is that when these beers are bottled or canned there is no head when poured.
 The good people at Guinness solved that by creating the widget.

 The Beer Widget-

-The widget is a plastic, nitrogen-filled sphere with a tiny hole in it added to the can before the it is sealed.
+The widget is a plastic, nitrogen-filled, sphere with a tiny hole in it that is added before the can is sealed.
 It floats in the beer, with the hole just slightly below the surface of the beer.
-When you open the can, the pressure inside drops and the compressed gas inside the sphere quickly forces the beer out through the tiny hole into the can.
-This increases the amount of foam, or head on the beer. (from the Discovery Channel)
+When you open the can, the pressure inside drops and the compressed gas inside the sphere is quickly forced out through the tiny hole into the beer.
+This increases the amount of foam, or head on the beer.